-The Executive Mayor in Cabinet is recommended to:
+The Executive Mayor, in Cabinet, recommends that full Council:

-- 1.1 Recommend to Council the adoption of the Mayor's Business Plan 2022-26. - 1.2 Note that a detailed implementation plan and performance framework will be brought to a future meeting of Cabinet. - 1.3 Note the arrangements to provide assurance of the implementation of the Plan.
+- 1.1 Adopt the Mayor's Business Plan 2022-26. - 1.2 Note that a detailed implementation plan and performance framework will be brought to a future meeting of Cabinet. - 1.3 Note the arrangements to provide assurance of the implementation of the Plan.